 Franklin Electric 4" Pump

 Submersible water well pumps were originally designed as a 4" diameter pump and are still in demand in the water well market.
 The pump and motor assembly is selected to suit the specific needs of your pressure system and water quantity demands.
-The most common and reliable 4" submersible pumps that we recommend are Goulds, Franklin Electric, and Grundfos, however there are many manufacturers that supply the water well industry with this style of pump.
-When selecting a water well pump it is highly recommended that you select a high quality pump with a respectable warrantee so you are not constantly replacing pumps.
-Our suppliers offer upwards of 7 year warrantees in comparison to the 2 or 3 year warrantees offered by suppliers at "big box stores".
+The most common and reliable 4" submersible pumps that we recommend are Franklin Electric, Berkeley and Grundfos, however there are many manufacturers that supply the water well industry with this style of pump.

 Convertible Jet Pumps